Become an industrial design engineer who can create products and solutions using the latest technological possibilities.

 In this track, you will learn how to make an expensive technology with a limited field of applicability more suitable for the mass market.
 Or you might use a new, advanced technology to modify an existing consumer product, making it more economic or creating greater diversity.

 You don't just learn to apply the new technologies to the actual product, but also to the development process.
 For example, new technologies can make it possible to produce in a cheaper way (fewer parts due to friction stir welding) or more advanced (fuel cells, reduced sound).

-You become skilled in capitalising on the latest research findings, in a field of your choice.
+You will become skilled in capitalising on the latest research findings, in a field of your choice.
 This track covers six different fields of emerging technologies.
-Other than in the other two IDE-tracks, you get to choose a prefixed set of courses related to these technology directions.
-You also complete your Master’s assignment in this direction.
+Other than in the other two IDE tracks, you get to choose a prefixed set of courses related to these technology directions.
+You will also complete your Master’s assignment in this direction.
 The defined technology directions are:

 - Advanced Materials Engineering

 As a graduate of this Master's track, you have acquired specific, scientific knowledge, skills and values, which you can put to good use in your future job.